landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

 );
 ```

-As you might have noticed, we're not linking against any libraries and calling imported functions directly.
+As you might have noticed, we're not linking against any libraries and calling those imports directly.
 Instead we're using indirect calls to functions whose addresses we manually resolved at runtime.

 ## The Easy Parts